Types Of Toilets – 25 Types of Toilets

 20. Standard Height Toilets

-For anyone who would like to use a higher toilet than a standard toilet but doesn’t have the means to upgrade to a comfort height toilet, toilet seat risers which are also called raised toilet seats will come in handy.
+For anyone who would like to use a higher toilet than a standard toilet but doesn’t have the means to upgrade to a comfortable height toilet, toilet seat risers, which are also called raised toilet seats, will come in handy.
 They are inexpensive and can be installed and removed at will.
 They are also easily portable.

 21. Comfort Height Toilet

-Comfort height toilets are toilets that are higher than standard height toilets by at least 2 inches (17 to 19 inches high).
+Comfort height toilets are higher than standard height toilets by at least 2 inches (17 to 19 inches high).
 They are also known as universal/right/chair height toilets.

-Comfort height have become very popular and convenient to the elderly, tall people and basically people with limited mobility.
-It is easier to sit and stand from a comfort height toilet than it is from a standard height toilet.
+Comfort heights have become very popular and convenient to the elderly, tall people, and people with limited mobility.
+Sitting and standing from a comfort-height toilet is easier than a standard-height toilet.

 22. Wall-Mounted toilets

-Wall-mounted toilets or wall-hung toilets are toilets whose bowl is mounted on the bathroom wall while their tanks are concealed inside the wall, supported by a frame called a carrier.
+Wall-mounted or wall-hung toilets are toilets whose bowls are mounted on the bathroom wall while their tanks are concealed inside the wall, supported by a carrier frame.

 Only the toilet bowl is visible because another wall called a ledger is installed to conceal the toilet tank and the carrier.
 The toilet bowl is also mounted on the carrier using long bolts.

 Wall-mounted toilets are stylish and so beautiful.
-What’s even better is that you can install it in any height you want, mostly between 15 to 19 inches from the floor to the top of the toilet seat.
+Even better, you can install it at any height you want, mostly between 15 to 19 inches from the floor to the top of the toilet seat.

 23. Smart Toilets

-Smart toilets which are also called intelligent toilets are toilets with inbuilt technologies that are able to perform many functions with minimal or no human inputs at all.
-These include: auto opening and closing of toilet lid, cleansing and drying, deodorizing among other functions.
+Smart toilets, also called intelligent toilets, are toilets with inbuilt technologies that can perform many functions with minimal or no human inputs at all.
+These include auto opening and closing the toilet lid, cleansing and drying, and deodorizing, among other functions.

 24. Composting Toilets

 Unlike what most people may think, modern composting toilets are sleek and classy products that can be installed in any bathroom and not look out of place.
-A good example is the Natures Head Composting Toilet and Sun-Mar Composting toilet.
+The Nature’s Head Composting Toilet and Sun-Mar Composting toilet are good examples.

 I have written a review of some of the best composting toilets.
 Read it here.